-CSU to open new School of Christian Studies
+CSU opens new School of Christian Studies

 “The transition to a School of Christian Studies is rooted in our desire to reflect more accurately not only what we teach but also why we teach,” explained Dr. Michael L. Bryant, dean of the new school.
 “We will seek to interact in meaningful ways with non-Christian thought through critical instruction and field trips.
 Nevertheless, the content of our classes will focus more specifically on the Christian faith.
 As to why we teach--we will teach with the aim of preparing students to serve Christ in their unique vocation and to evaluate their surroundings from a Christian worldview.”

 The new School of Christian Studies will offer a BA in Christian Studies and a BA in Student Ministry (formerly Youth Ministry).
 Also, to encourage the study of Hebrew and Greek, the School will offer a BA in Christian Studies with an Emphasis in Biblical Languages.
 Students will also have the opportunity to choose between several new minors, a minor in Christian Worldview and Apologetics and a minor in Missions and Church Planting.
 The minor in Christian Worldview and Apologetics will train students to defend the Christian worldview more effectively.
 The minor in Missions and Church Planting will prepare students academically and practically to advance the gospel throughout the world.
-Here is a “snapshot” of all degrees offered:
+Here is a snapshot of all degrees offered:

 - BA in Christian Studies